Henry Loomis (broadcasting executive): Corporation for Public Broadcasting

 President Richard M. Nixon appointed Loomis in September 1972 as president of the Corporation for Public Broadcasting, overseeing money to be allocated to public television stations, in an appointment that Time magazine described as evidence that "the localists appear to have won the battle".
 Loomis, then deputy director of the United States Information Agency, was named to replace John W. Macy.
 Jr., who had been the first head of the Corporation when it was established in 1969, and had been a longtime advocate of centralization of public broadcasting.
 Loomis removed control over programming from the Public Broadcasting Service, decentralizing control and redistributing the funds to local stations.

 In December 1977, Loomis announced that he would step down as president when his term ended in September 1978, or would leave earlier if a successor was selected.

 Loomis resigned in 1978 in a wave of centralization back to PBS under the Carter Administration.

-Personal
+Personal life

-His brother, Alfred Loomis was a sailor who competed at the 1948 Summer Olympics in London, where he won a gold medal in the 6 Metre class with the boat Uanoria.
+Loomis' brother, Alfred was a sailor who competed at the 1948 Summer Olympics in London, where he won a gold medal in the 6 Metre class with the boat Uanoria.

+Death

-Loomis died at age 89 on November 2, 2008 in Jacksonville, Florida, due to complications of Alzheimer's disease, Parkinson's disease and Pick's disease.
+Loomis died on November 2, 2008, aged 89, in Jacksonville, Florida, due to complications of Alzheimer's disease, Parkinson's disease and Pick's disease.